simonhm/islandora_exhibits_browse/README.md

 Next, click on "View Page" to see what the exhibit would look like.

+### Blocks (for advanced Drupal users)

+This module also creates blocks displaying those exhibits content as well.
+After finishing to create the exhibits pages, navigate to .../admin/structure/block, there are some blocks named as: Exhibit Browse - yourpath ...
+So you have more control to decide where you want these exhibits content to be displayed.
+For example, you can put a slideshow/timeline block on homepage, etc...

+### Notes

+The module can display video, audio on timeline and slideshow.
+For other solution pack content, it will use JPG or TN datastream to display them on timeline/slideshow.

 ### Theming

 There are template files for the exhibit pages.